 ‘Supine’ means lying on the back with the face pointing upward.
-The supine position is common in certain practices, such as yoga and Pilates.
-Many people also adopt a supine position for sleeping.
+Many people sleep in the supine position, and it is also common in certain practices, such as yoga and Pilates.

 For certain medical procedures, including some types of surgery, doctors will require a person to be in the supine position.
 The opposite of supine is prone, which is lying on the front, facing downward.

 Keep reading to learn about the benefits and risks of the supine position.

 Some types of exercise, particularly those focusing on stretching or relaxation, use the supine position.
 Examples include yoga and Pilates.

 A supine position may be the basis for certain Pilates exercises that help align the body correctly.

 Pilates practitioners adopt a neutral spine when in the supine position.
 A neutral spine aligns the spine and pelvis, easing pressure on the bones and muscles.
 A person can use cushions or blocks to help achieve a neutral spine.